mongodb/docs/source/reference/commands.rst

       { shutdown: 1, timeoutSecs: 60 }

-   The equivalent :option:`mongo` shell helper syntax looks like this:
+   The equivalent :program:`mongo` shell helper syntax looks like this:

    .. code-block:: javascript